kleinbottle/swanlotus/content/blogs/euler-two-with-julia/euler-two-with-julia.md

 modified: 2023-12-03
 category: Programming
 tags: Julia, "Project Euler"
-summary: 'The `Julia` programming language is refreshingly original in its syntax and allows the programmer to solve the problem in very many ways.
-In the case or Euler Project Problem 2, I found out that I ran into trouble, mostly because I was running foul of doing things the "right way".
+summary: 'The `Julia` programming language is refreshingly adaptive in its syntax and allows the programmer to solve a problem in very many ways.
+In the case of Euler Project Problem 2, I got into trouble, mostly because I was running foul of doing things the "right way".
 The language gently nudges one to think again before coding.
 It coaxes rather than coerces the programmer to adopt efficient and safe coding practices.
-The existence of a knowledgeable user-community who were ready to help, and who could illuminate the problem from different facets, made learning `Julia` enjoyable, educational, and enriching.
+The existence of a knowledgeable user-community who were ready to help, and who could illuminate the problem from different angles, made learning `Julia` enjoyable, educational, and enriching.
 It is a language that I will spend time learning properly, and use in the future.'
 opengraphimage: code.png
 ---

 In a [recent blog](https://swanlotus.netlify.app/blogs/a-foray-into-rust-euler-one) I chronicled my efforts at solving the [Project Euler Problem 1](https://projecteuler.net/problem=1) using the programming language `Rust`.
 At the conclusion of the blog, I was less enthusiastic about `Rust` than I was at the start.

 Was there another relatively new programming language that was better suited to my temperament and that held promise to become mainstream?
-I thought of [`Julia`](https://julialang.org/) which has an impressive pedigree of academics from reputed institutions behind its invention.
+I thought of [`Julia`](https://julialang.org/), which is reputed to be both high-level and fast.

-I also happened to watch recently [a talk](https://www.youtube.com/watch?v=rgcwvrGGFww) by an academic from India, [Professor Sourish Das](https://www.cmi.ac.in/people/fac-profile.php?id=sourish), belonging to [the reputed Chennai Mathematical Institute](https://www.cmi.ac.in/), in which he pitched for Julia as _the_ programming language of the future for the field of [Data Science](https://en.wikipedia.org/wiki/Data_science).
+I also happened to watch recently [a talk](https://www.youtube.com/watch?v=rgcwvrGGFww) by an academic from India, [Professor Sourish Das](https://www.cmi.ac.in/people/fac-profile.php?id=sourish), belonging to [the specialist Chennai Mathematical Institute](https://www.cmi.ac.in/), in which he pitched for Julia as _the_ programming language of the future for the field of [Data Science](https://en.wikipedia.org/wiki/Data_science).
 The good professor compared Julia with current mainstream languages used in Data Science, and explained with convincing facts why he was batting for `Julia` to be the leader in a few years.

 ## Solving Project Euler Problem One